stex/stex.codes/about.md

 While I think I'm a good developer, I noticed over time that my strengths lie in helping other people finding solutions for their technical problems and keeping an overview over complex architectures.
 Therefore, I'm trying to move more and more into Architect or Technical Consulting roles.

-Apart from development, I love making music (Piano, Guitar, Violin, Singing), Audiobooks ("Hörspiele") and amateur VA work.
+Apart from development, I love making music (Piano, Guitar, Violin, Singing), audio books ("Hörspiele") and amateur VA work.

 ## Past Work